MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-wsus-import-sync-issues.md

 The change that enables WSUS to use TLS 1.2 is a non-security fix, it's included only in the Monthly Rollups.

-Some users opt to install only the security-only updates and never install the Monthly Rollups.
-So their WSUS servers don't have the update that enables TLS 1.2 installed.
+Some users opt to install only the security-only updates and never install the Monthly Rollups, so their WSUS servers don't have the update that enables TLS 1.2 installed.
 After the [https://sws.update.microsoft.com](https://sws.update.microsoft.com) endpoint is changed to accept only TLS 1.2 connections, these WSUS servers can no longer synchronize with the endpoint.
 This issue also occurs on a freshly installed Windows Server 2012 or Windows Server 2012 R2 WSUS server that hasn't installed any Monthly Rollups.

 ## Troubleshoot issue 3